playcanvas/developer.playcanvas.com/content/en/tutorials/keepyup-part-one.md

 #### Script Component

 The script component lets you attach javascript files to an Entity.
-Each entity will create an instance of the script inside the javascript file so that you can customize the behaviour of the Entity.
+Each entity will create an instance of the script inside the javascript file so that you can customize the behavior of the Entity.
 We'll go into more detail about the script on the football in Part 3.

 ### Background